jkorn2324/Practice/core/resources/scoreboards/README.md

 - `{stat.player.rank}` - Displays the current player's rank.

 - `{stat.games.players.playing}` - Displays the total number of players playing in all games.
 ---

-#### FFA Statistics:
-These are the statistics that are added if FFA Arenas are enabled.

-These statistics work for any scoreboard:
-- `{stat.ffa.players.playing}` - Displays the total number of players playing in FFA.

-These statistics ONLY work if the FFA scoreboard is currently displayed:
-- `{stat.ffa.arena.name}` - Displays the current ffa arena the player is playing.
-- `{stat.ffa.arena.players.playing}` - Displays the current number of players playing in the arena.
-- `{stat.ffa.arena.kit}` - Displays the ffa arena kit.
----